SNodeC/snode.c/README.md

 All what needs to be done is to implement a pure virtual method `create()`witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a concrete application SocketContext.

 The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and represents the *physical connection* between the server and a client.
-This `core::socket::stream::SocketConnection` is used by the `core::socket::stream::SocketContext` to handle the physical data transfer between server and client.
+This `core::socket::stream::SocketConnection` is used internally by the `core::socket::stream::SocketContext` to handle the physical data transfer between server and client.

 #### Echo-Server ContextFactory